mindis/snowplow.github.com/_posts/2013-05-14-snowplow-unstructured-events-guide.md

 * `$dt` - the Number of days since the epoch
 * `$tm` - the Number of seconds since the epoch
 * `$tms` - the Number of milliseconds since the epoch.
-The default for JavaScript Dates if no type suffix supplied
+This is the default for JavaScript Dates if no type suffix supplied

 You can track a date by adding either a JavaScript Number _or_ JavaScript Date to your `properties` object.
 The following are all valid dates:

 {% highlight javascript %}
 {
-    birthday$dt: new Date(1980,11,10), // Sent to Snowplow as birthday$dt: 345254400000
+    birthday$dt: new Date(1980,11,10), // Sent to Snowplow as birthday$dt: 3996
-    birthday_alt$dt: 345254400000, // ^ Same as above
+    birthday2$dt: 3996, // ^ Same as above

-    registered$tm: new Date(2013,05,13,14,20,10), // Sent to Snowplow as signedup$tm: 1371129610
+    registered$tm: new Date(2013,05,13,14,20,10), // Sent to Snowplow as registered$tm: 1371129610
-    registered_alt$tm: 1371129610, // Same as above
+    registered2$tm: 1371129610, // Same as above

-    last_ping$tms: 1368454114215, // Accurate to milliseconds
+    last_action$tms: 1368454114215, // Accurate to milliseconds
-    last_action: new Date() // Sent to Snowplow as last-action$tms: 1368454114215
+    last_action2: new Date() // Sent to Snowplow as last_action2$tms: 1368454114215
 }
 {% endhighlight %}

-Note that the type prefix only indicates how the JavaScript Number sent to Snowplow is _interpreted_ - all Dates are stored by Snowplow to milliseconds precision (whether or not they include that data).
+Note that the type prefix only indicates how the JavaScript Number sent to Snowplow is interpreted - all Snowplow Dates are stored to milliseconds precision (whether or not they include that level of precision).

 **Two warnings:**